kcmazie/ESX-HealthCheck/README.txt

 # ESX-HealthCheck
-ESX HealthCheck Script is a script that collects data about a VMWare ESX 3 or 4 host.
+ESX HealthCheck Script is a shell script that collects data about a VMWare ESX 3 or 4 host.

 This script has been staged at SourceForge (https://sourceforge.net/projects/esxhealthscript/files/esxhealthscript/) for over 10 years now.
 Originally created by Anders Mikkelsen, I started updating it for my